 A military graveside service will be conducted at 2pm on Tuesday, November 12, 2019 at East Tennessee State Veterans Cemetery with his grandsons serving as pallbearers.
 Those wishing to attend are asked to meet at the cemetery by 1:50pm.

 Memorial contributions may be made in lieu of flowers to Emory University, Memo: Human Genetics' Fragile X Program.
 Checks may be mailed to Christi Bell, Sr. Administrative Assistant to Chair, Dept. of Human Genetics, 615 Michael Street, Suite 301, Whitehead Bldg., Atlanta, GA 30322.

-Carter-Trent Funeral Home downtown Kingsport is serving the Johnson family.To send flowers to the family of Kenis Johnson, please visit Tribute Store
+Carter-Trent Funeral Home downtown Kingsport is serving the Johnson family.To send flowers to the family or plant a tree in memory of Kenis Johnson, please visit Tribute Store